codewitch-honey-crisis/gfx/README.md

 #### Fonts

 Fonts can be included as legacy *.FON* files like those used in Windows 3.1.
 The file format is low overhead, and designed for 16 bit systems, so the fonts are very simple and compact, while supporting relatively rich features for an IoT device, like variable width fonts.
 When loading a font this way, it will be allocated on the heap.
+Note that you cannot currently load fonts this way under the Arduino framework.

 Alternatively, you can use the *fontgen* to create a C++ header file from a font file.
 This header can then be included in order to embed the font data directly into your binary.
 This is a static resource rather than loaded into the heap.